UX Research

 [ User Flows ]

-Mapped the optimal path through the core user journeys.
+Mapped the optimal path through core user journeys

-Expanding on our ideation phase, we collaborated on creating a comprehensive user flow diagram to visualize the optimal user experience and identify key features and actions needed to effectively solve the defined problem.
+Building on ideation, we created a user flow diagram to map the optimal experience and define key features and actions.

 User flow diagram